fordsfords/tgen/README.md

 # Variables, Labels, and Looping

-The tgen package supports 26 general-purpose integer variables ('a' - 'z').
+The tgen scripting language supports 26 general-purpose integer variables ('a' - 'z').
 They are most commonly used with the "loop" instruction, or to communicate with the application as "special variables" (see below).